Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/7 CS  Lower Level - Asymmetric encryption.md

     4. **Verify:** The receiver checks if the $k1$ padding bits are all zeros.
 If they are not, the message is rejected as invalid.
 This check is critical for security.

+Notice that, thanks to how in the scheme the randomness ins well integrated, the result is way more powerful compared to the PKCS#1 v1.5.

 ### "All-or-Nothing" Security